 The Last Exam's classified results did not stay buried.
 Fragments leaked through former People Analytics employees, through Sprawl intelligence operatives monitoring Nexus HR restructuring, through the simple observation that an entire category of corporate assessment vanished overnight and was replaced with something that measured obedience instead of understanding.

-The answers are in the classified data.
 The data shows 47%.
 The data shows that the basic-tier employee, stripped of augmentation, cannot pass a test they have been passing for twenty years.
 The data shows that knowledge-as-infrastructure is a polite way of saying knowledge-as-leash.

 The test was eliminated because the scores were a mirror.
 Nobody at Nexus wanted to see what the mirror showed.